-very successful meeting, followed by a buffet supper, was held at the Inn on Thursday, April 26, by the Men's Club of Forest Hills seldom available on Saturday nights, when they are taxed to capacity with resident guests and their friends.
-Miss Eleanor Stone Ranlette entertained a party of six in the sunporch April 28.
+A very successful meeting, followed by a buffet supper, was held at the Inn on Thursday, April 26, by the Men's Club of Fores Hills.

 On the following day the Delta Theta Fra-ternity gave a private dance in the ballroom with about one hundred in attendance.